fontforge/designwithfontforge.com/en-US/Glossary.md

 ### Boustrophedon

 Writing "as the ox plows", that is alternating between left to right and right to left writing directions.
-Early alphabets (Old Canaanite, and the very early greek writings (and, surprisingly, fuþark)) used this.
+Early alphabets (Old Canaanite, and the very early greek writings (and, surprisingly, fu&thorn;ark)) used this.
 Often the right to left glyphs would be mirrors of the left to right ones.
 As far as I know, no modern writing system uses this method (nor does OpenType have any support for it).
 See Also Bidi.

 ## C
 ### Cap-height